Madness in vector spaces: Definability and Ramsey theory

 \section{Definability and Ramsey theory}

 In \cite{MR0491197}, Mathias showed that there are no analytic mad families on $\omega$.
-His proof proceeds by showing that, given an infinite almost disjoint family $\LA$ on $\omega$, the set $\LH$ of subsets of $\omega$ not covered by a finite union of elements of $\LA$ is a selective coideal.\footnote{This is shown for infinite mad families in Proposition 0.7 of \cite{MR0491197}, but the assumption of maximality is not necessary, see Example 2 on p.~35 of \cite{MR1442262}.} Were $\LA$ analytic, an application of the main Ramsey-theoretic dichotomy of \cite{MR0491197} shows that there must be an infinite set $x\in\LH$ none of whose infinite subsets are in the $\subseteq$-downwards closure of $\LA$.
+His proof proceeds by showing that, given an infinite almost disjoint family $\LA$ on $\omega$, the set $\LH$ of subsets of $\omega$ not covered by a finite union of elements of $\LA$ is a selective coideal.\footnote{This is shown for infinite mad families in Proposition 0.7 of \cite{MR0491197}, but the assumption of maximality is not necessary, see Example 2 on p.~35 of \cite{MR1442262}.} Here, a \emph{coideal} is the complement of an ideal of subsets of $\omega$, and \emph{selectivity} refers to closure under a certain kind of diagonalization.
+Were $\LA$ analytic, an application of the main Ramsey-theoretic dichotomy of \cite{MR0491197} shows that there must be an infinite set $x\in\LH$ none of whose infinite subsets are in the $\subseteq$-downwards closure of $\LA$.
 Such an $x$ witnesses that $\LA$ fails to be maximal.

 We would like to replicate this argument to prove that there are no infinite analytic mad families of subspaces of $E$, considered as subsets of the product space $2^E$.
 As is the case for mad families on $\omega$, such a result would be sharp: assuming $\V=\L$, the methods in \cite{MR983001} can be adapted to show that there is a coanalytic mad family of subspaces.
 This na\"ive approach runs into several problems, which we discuss below.